agiledigital-labs/print-provision-greengrass/README.md

  - todo is there anything we should copy from the print-provision repo's README?
  - todo document how greengrass handles health checking
  - todo document how to manage the devices using greengrass
+ - todo `nvm use` and `npm install` for the components that need that
  - todo document how to set up a pi from scratch, install greengrass, etc. see greengrass docs.
         - maybe link to them
         - need to explain/link the minimal installer policy?